scaleoutsoftware/TimeWindowingDotNet/Framework47/index.md

 1. **ToSlidingWindows**: Transforms a collection into an enumerable collection of overlapped (sliding) windows.
-2. **ToTumblingWindows**: Transforms a collection into an enumerable collection of fixed-duration windows.
+2. **ToTumblingWindows**: Transforms a collection into an enumerable collection of fixed-duration, non-overlapping windows.
 3. **ToSessionWindows**: Transforms a collection into an enumerable collection of session windows.

 The windowing methods accept a user-defined `Func<T, DateTime>` delegate that returns the time associated with each element in the collection.
 This timestamp is used to determine which window (or windows, in the case of the sliding windows) an element belongs to.
+The collection _must_ be sorted chronologically with respect to the returned timestamp.

 Each method returns a collection of `ITimeWindow` objects.
 An `ITimeWindow` instance is itself an enumerable collection of the elements in